JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **7929 days**.
+Here is a random fact about me - I have been on this planet for **7930 days**.

-And here is a just a random fact -  **Cotton crops can be sprayed up to 40 times a year making it the most chemical-intensive crop in the world**.
+And here is a just a random fact -  **There are about 34,000 species of spiders**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)